asappresearch/emergent-comms-negotiation/explog.md

 => lets try increasing regularization a bit, eg set both to 1.0 for now... or ... use .sum() instead of .mean() ?

-Using .sum() instead of .mean() seems promising. using gpu version:
+Using .sum() instead of .mean() seems promising. using gpu version, ad2fad1:
 ```
   N=7
   pool=0,4,0